47degrees/fp-with-arrow-videos/Validated.md

 # Validated :: Applicative Builder

-If a value turns out to be __Invalid__ the computation doesn't short-circuit, but instead combines the possible
+If a value turns out to be __Invalid__ the computation doesn't short-circuit, but instead combines the possible invalid values encountered.

 ```kotlin, [.highlight: 6, 12]
 object KnownError